alexei-matveev/grinder/grinder-clj/README.md

 service](http://grinder.sourceforge.net/g3/console-service.html) which
 is, BTW, also a Clojue [subproject](../grinder-console-service).

+### Choosing Grinder UI

+By default the Grinder Console starts the Swing UI.

-FIXME:  On a  headless Linux  VM  `lein run  Console` shows  exception saying  DISPLAY  is not  set  while  `lein -jar  ${uber}.jar  Console` continues to start the console service as if one specified `-headless` option.
+On  a headless  Linux VM  `lein  run Console`  shows exception  saying DISPLAY is  not set while  `lein -jar ${uber}.jar Console`  appears to start  the console  (rest)  service as  if  one specified  `-headless` option.
 Same is observed behaviour if you launch the class directly:

     java -classpath ${uber}.jar net.grinder.Console